COSCRAD/coscrad/README.md

 [pm2](https://www.npmjs.com/package/pm2) is a useful process manager for node applications.
 You may want to use [NGinx](https://www.nginx.com/) as a reverse proxy and to manage your certificates using [certbot](https://certbot.eff.org/).

+#### Jenkins

+We use Jenkins for continuous integration and continuous delivery.
+We have integrated Jenkins with our GitHub repo via GitHub apps and GitHub hooks.
+We currently use DigitalOcean cloud agents for our builds.
+We provide a `Jenkinsfile` that specifies our pipeline as code.
+While this is reusable in principle, there is a lot of magic required to configure the tooling in the background.
+Your best bet is to contact us if you'd like to automate deployments of your own COSCRAD instance to your own infra.